bukupedia/random-notes/_posts/2025-01-23-markdown-basics.md

 #### Line Breaks

 You don’t always want that space that appears between one line of text and another: for example, lines of poetry or song lyrics don't have spaces between them.
-To add just a line break without a space, type two spaces at the end of a line, then press return once.
+To add just a line break without a space, type two spaces at the end of a line, then press enter once.

 I love you without knowing how, or when, or
 from where